seikapan/Job-Dispatch-Strategies-in-Server-Farms/README.md

-# Project 4: Analysis of Job Dispatch Strategies in Server Farms
+Analysis of Job Dispatch Strategies in Server Farms

 ### Introduction
 This project explores the real-world problem of managing job queues in an efficient manner in server farms.
 This is critical for reducing the processing times in data centers.
-More information on this project can be found in the `Abstract` section of my Project Report.

 ### How to Use

-Testing Queue and LinkedList from 03/12 Lab:
+Test Queue and LinkedList:
 ```
 % java QueueTests
 ```